johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Running the Tests

-The test quite includes functional tests which run in a Docker container.
+The test suite includes functional tests which run in a Docker container.
 Ensure Docker Desktop is running, then start the containers with:

 	composer test:start